Last updated: 21st July 2020

 Your calls will now be handled by one of your local TPS experts

-The front counter service is back and deliveries can be collected in a safe environment on an appointment basis.
+The front counter service is back and orders can be collected on an appointment basis.
+To ensure a safe environment and in line with latest Government advice, from the 24th July customers will be required to wear a face covering when visiting a TPS Centre.
 Our team will talk you through how the process will work when calling to place an order

 More of our staff have returned, this will mean calls are answered promptly and deliveries more efficient.